phetsims/phet-info/doc/interactive-description-technical-guide.md

 ### PDOM Order for PhET Sims

 PhET's design for the Parallel DOM is largely based on each screen.
 Within each screen, there is a _Screen Summary_, _Play Area_, and _Control Area_. `ScreenView` has pdom "section" Nodes built into the type.
+This designed order is key to the layout and ordering within the PDOM.
+In general, this will most likely be different from the rendering order.
-Use children or `pdomOrder` to set PDOM content into the designed sections associated with the PDOM.
+Use `children` and/or `pdomOrder` to set PDOM content into the designed sections associated with the PDOM.
 For example, if you had a Node that was entirely PDOM content, and no visual content, you could add that directly to the Play Area as a child:

 ```js
 // in a sim's ScreenView. . .